SEE REGATTA NEWS FOR A FULL REPORT ON THIS YEAR’S REGATTA

-The 181st Durham Regatta will take place on Saturday 14th and Sunday 15th June 2014, where crews from all over the UK will compete on the picturesque River Wear, against the backdrop of Durham Cathedral.
+The 181st Durham Regatta took place on Saturday 14th and Sunday 15th June 2014, where crews from all over the UK competed on the picturesque River Wear, against the backdrop of Durham Cathedral.

 What is Durham Regatta?